gruntjs/grunt-contrib/docs/copy.md

 ##### basePath ```string```

-This option adjusts copied filenames to be relative to provided path (or array of paths).
+This option adjusts copied filenames to be relative to provided path.

 ##### stripString ```string```

-This option removes the provided string (or array of strings) from filenames when copied.
+This option removes the provided string from filenames when copied.

 #### Config Example